jestjs/jest/website/versioned_docs/version-22.x/TimerMocks.md

 });
 ```

 Here we enable fake timers by calling `jest.useFakeTimers();`.
 This mocks out setTimeout and other timer functions with mock functions.
-If running multiple tests inside of one file or describe block, `jest.useFakeTimers();` can be called before each test manually or with a setup function such as `beforeEach`.
-Not doing so will result in the internal usage counter not being reset.

 ## Run All Timers